Oilers rally past Flames 5-3 in Game 2 to even series

+Oilers goalie Mike Smith, pulled early in the last game, made 37 saves for the win and assisted on Draisaitl’s insurance goal.

+Michael Stone, Brett Ritchie and Tyler Toffoli scored for Calgary.
+Johnny Gaudreau had two assists and Jacob Markstrom stopped 35 shots.

-The best-of-seven Western Conference semifinal heads to Edmonton’s Rogers Place for Sunday's Game 3 and Tuesday’s Game 4.
+The best-of-seven Western Conference semifinal heads to Edmonton’s Rogers Place for Game 3 on Sunday.
 The Oilers went 18-4-2 at home over their final 24 games of the regular season.

-The Alberta rivals are squaring off in the playoffs for a sixth time, but the first since 1991.

 One of the NHL’s top teams 5-on-5, the Flames were short-handed for almost 11 minutes.
 Edmonton scored its first power-play goal of the series midway through the second period to send the game into the third deadlocked 3-3.